AlexSafatli/NootBot/README.md

 # NootBot

-A soundboard Discord bot written in Java able to be deployed to multiple servers and over multiple Bot users.
+A Discord automation/soundboard bot written in Java using Spring Boot.

 Much of the foundation code was taken from an early commit of [Darkside138/DiscordSoundboard](https://github.com/Darkside138/DiscordSoundboard) but has since wildly diverged.
+In the process of a rewrite (albeit, slowly) [in Golang](https://github.com/AlexSafatli/Garrus).

 ## Changelog